 Google Alerts is a useful tool that helps you keep up to date with all the topics that interest you.
 Learn how to use this tool, how to use it correctly and how to get the most out of it here! ...
 Continue reading

 No more loud screaming Panda, no more squealing Penguin.
 Quietly, the next algorithm updates from Google are to take place.
-This will give more emphasis to Google’s advice to webmasters “Make pages for users, not for search engines”, as blogger Martin Bahls already formulated several weeks ago.
+This will give more emphasis to Google’s advice to webmasters “Make pages for users, not for search engines”, as blogger Martin Bahls already formulated once.
 Websites that are made for users offer them added value, which is achieved through “high-quality content”.
 Of course, other criteria also play a role.
-But today we will only focus on the content, especially the texts on your website.
+But in this article, we will only focus on the content, especially the texts on your website.

 High-quality content therefore benefits everyone: the user, the site operator and Google.
 It therefore makes sense to strive for high-quality content.
 But this is where the pondering begins: What is high-quality content?

 First: Content means the entire content of a website.
 It can therefore refer to the most diverse content types: Images, videos, texts, etc. All factors have to be right to achieve high-quality content.
 Images and videos don’t seem to be the problem with most sites.
 It is rather the texts.
 That’s why we explain here what makes a high-quality text.

 All too often, you come across texts on websites with errors in punctuation, grammar and sentence structure.
 With logical breaks, disconnected sentences, missing parts of sentences and confused structure – statements strung together without connection, regularly with poorly researched facts and incorrect information.
 Texts that are only there to contain keywords, but do not convey any content.
 Such texts definitely have nothing to do with high-quality content and harm the website in the long run.
 Not only because they do not appeal to the user, but also because you run the risk that Google will no longer classify the website as relevant.